-Mr Michael Debenham, Director, Quality Improvement Section.
+Mr Michael Debenham, Director, Quality System and Security Improvement Section (QSS).

-Communication and guidance to users:

-- 21.15 Describe the system in place for monitoring and using customer feedback including at least the following elements: - (i) An appropriate system for handling complaints and making corrections;

-taking corrective and/or preventative action where appropriate; and offering feedback to users.

-(ii) A procedure for:

-monitoring user satisfaction and perception; and

-for ensuring their legitimate needs and expectations are met.
+Communication and guidance to users: 21.15 Describe the system in place for monitoring and using customer feedback including at least the following elements: (i) An appropriate system for handling complaints and making corrections; taking corrective and/or preventative action where appropriate; and offering feedback to users. (ii) A procedure for: monitoring user satisfaction and perception; and for ensuring their legitimate needs and expectations are met.
+Clear, concise and comprehensive guidance and information to users (particularly (iii) unrepresented applicants) on the search and examination process, giving details of where it is to be found e.g. link to Authority's web site, guidance literature.

-- (iii) Clear, concise and comprehensive guidance and information to users (particularly unrepresented applicants) on the search and examination process, giving details of where it is to be found e.g. link to Authority's web site, guidance literature. - (iv) An indication of where and how the Authority makes its quality objectives publicly available for the users.
+(iv) An indication of where and how the Authority makes its quality objectives publicly available for the users.